apache/druid/docs/content/development/extensions-core/namespaced-lookup.md

 The `pollPeriod` value specifies the period in ISO 8601 format between checks for updates.
 If the source of the lookup is capable of providing a timestamp, the lookup will only be updated if it has changed since the prior tick of `pollPeriod`.
 A value of 0, an absent parameter, or `null` all mean populate once and do not attempt to update.
 Whenever an update occurs, the updating system will look for a file with the most recent timestamp and assume that one with the most recent data.

 The `namespaceParseSpec` can be one of a number of values.
 Each of the examples below would rename foo to bar, baz to bat, and buck to truck.
 All parseSpec types assumes each input is delimited by a new line.
 See below for the types of parseSpec supported.

+Only ONE file which matches the search will be used.
+For most implementations, the discriminator for choosing the URIs is by whichever one reports the most recent timestamp for its modification time.

 ### csv lookupParseSpec